buy antique and vintage tools. We conduct sales of Antique woodworking

 aspect in determining

-value or desirability of a desirable antique tool in today's market.
+value or desirability of an antique tool in today's

 example, a rare woodworking plane or tool